kpuda/Microservices/README.md

 # Links
 * [Spring Docker Microservices](https://github.com/kpuda/Microservices/tree/main/SpringDockerMicroservice) project is based on Spring Boot and Docker images.
 Images of rest-service and db-service are simply communicating with each other through rest.
-* [First Spring Clooud project](https://github.com/kpuda/Microservices/tree/main/FirstSpringCloudMicroserviceApp) project is using technology provided by Spring Boot and Spring Cloud.TODO.
+* [First Spring Cloud project](https://github.com/kpuda/Microservices/tree/main/FirstSpringCloudMicroserviceApp) project is using technology provided by Spring Boot and Spring Cloud.TODO.

 # Technologies and tools used
 <ul>